 After six months of price testing, I decided to charge $600 for my services.
 That seemed to be on the higher end of what the other (competent) dog trainers in my area were charging.
 My program included: Four private lessons plus unlimited weekly group classes.
-But let's be honest: Even though some people would consider $600 a lot of money, it was a ton of work and I certainly didn't feel like I was being adequately compensated for my time.
+But let's be honest: Even though some people would consider $600 a lot of money, it was a ton of work.
+Especially after insurance, advertising, merchant account fees and other expenses.
+I certainly didn't feel like I was being adequately compensated for my time.

 What the heck was I doing?

 After another six months, I had an epiphany...